ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 ## Conclusion

-Making a Snapchat Mini is a really interesting project and you are presented to really big audience.
+Making a Snapchat Mini is a really interesting project and you are presented to a really big audience.
+The key things we had to keep in mind were: making sure that it has good performance, that it looks and feels native (and not like a simple web), and that it integrates well with Snapchat's sharing feature to incentivize users to share the mini with their friends.

-The hardest part is to make sure your implementation works well cross-browser, Chrome and Safari behave really different in some aspects and each of them has their own known bugs and features that you have to take into account.
-I'll show some of the most interesting issues we've found during these developments on my next blog post.
+The hardest part is to make sure your implementation works well cross-browser.
+Chrome and Safari behave really different in some aspects and each of them has their own known bugs and features that you have to take into account.
+We'll talk about some of those issues on the next part of this series.